wolfoerster/WFTools3D/README.md

 high as it would be when using Direct3D directly, it's good enough for simple scenarious, and it's definitely fun to play around with it.

-The WFTools3D library makes using WPF 3D even more simple and more fun.
+WFTools3D makes using WPF 3D even more simple and more fun.
 The heart of this library is a WPF FrameworkElement that brings the world of 3D into your visual tree: class Scene3D.